DazKins/crudly-docs/nodejs/Getting Started.md

 In this guide, we'll use the tables created for our Pet Grooming shop to host a simple API for a web application.

+Note that you will find the full code of this guide in the [examples](./examples) folder.

 ## Setup

 Let's start by creating a new NodeJS project with a basic `package.json`: